 - 1 cup granulated sugar (or coconut sugar)

 - 1 cup dry white wine (or White grape juice)

 - 1 navel orange (1/2 juices and ½ added to the chutney)

 - Add all of the ingredients to a medium sized saucepan on high heat

-- Reduce heat to medium and let simmer for 15 to 20 minutes, occasionally stirring.
-When half of the liquid boils down and the mangoes are soft, remove from heat.
+- When boiling reduce heat to medium and let simmer for 15 to 20 minutes, occasionally stirring When half of the liquid boils down and the mangoes are soft, remove from heat

 - Let cool and then refrigerate until ready to serve